devennn/Syncer/README.md

 # Simple RClone GUI

-Simple GUI to Copy and Sync files across cloud storage.
+Simple GUI to Copy, Sync adn Transfer files across cloud storage.
+Use for simple process only.

 # Features
 Read RClone ![documentation](https://rclone.org/#what) to understand how the command work